January 11, 2013 – John Wilkinson was born on July 3rd 1945 in Springfield, Missouri.

 John was drawn to music very early.
 At the age of 10, he famously sneaked into Elvis Presley’s dressing room before a show at the Shrine Mosque in Springfield, telling Elvis, “you can’t play guitar worth a damn.”
 Elvis was amused and impressed with the kid and predicted they would meet again.
 They did.
 After playing in a high school band with his classmates called, “The Coachmen,” John went on to make a name for himself as a folk and country singer and guitar player.

 He traveled around the country playing with such groups as , The Goodtime Singers, Greenwood County Singers, and The New Christy Minstrels.

-John died fighting along battle with cancer on Jan 11, 2013 at age 67.
+John Wilkinson died fighting a long battle with cancer on Jan 11, 2013 at age 67.